-A: The new Ottawa Hospital will allow us to build from our strong foundation, a centre that will provide our patients with multidisciplinary care that will bring together all facets of health care.
-A centre like this will attract world class physicians and care teams.
+A: The new hospital campus will allow us to build from our strong foundation, a centre that will provide our patients with multidisciplinary care that will bring together all facets of healthcare.
+A centre like this will attract world-class physicians and care teams.
 It will help to advance treatment and research within our community.
 In doing so we will be able to provide a centre of excellence.
 This is a perfect opportunity to really bring patient care to the highest level.

 Q: What message do you want to convey to your patients with brain tumours?